 circuits.
 On the software side, it includes Operating systems

-Introduction to embedded systems
+Introduction to embedded and real-time systems

 Assembly level programming